Previous dayMarch 31, 2026Next day

 32.3 km---✓ ReviewedUSGS →

-On March 31, 2026 at 22:32 UTC, a magnitude 3.3 earthquake struck 103 km N of Charlotte Amalie, U.S. Virgin Islands.
-It arrived roughly 1 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 32.3 km, placing this in the shallow crustal category.
+A magnitude 3.3 earthquake was recorded 103 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 22:32 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 1 hours earlier.
+At a depth of 32.3 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.270°, -64.852°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.270°N, -64.852°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31